Delays and cancellations to Aberdeen trains - Evening Express

 Services heading to and from Aberdeen have been delayed or cancelled this morning.

-A broken down train Caledonian Sleeper is blocking the line between Arbroath and Montrose, preventing trains passing through the area.
+A broken down train Caledonian Sleeper was blocking the line between Arbroath and Montrose, preventing trains passing through the area.

 A number of services heading northbound have terminated early because of the issue.